learnlatex/learnlatex.github.io/en/lesson-04.md

 We'll start with an example contrasting one of the most common logical markup commands in LaTeX, `\emph`, with simply making something italic.
-(In print, that's usually how things are emphasised.)
+(In print, that's usually how things are emphasized.)

 ```latex
 \documentclass{article}